MikeAvgeros/code-with-mike/README.md

     - #### **Future features**
       - Allow users to signup and login using social media accounts.
       - A Stripe receipt emailed to the user.
-      - More payment methods - Google and Apple pay.
       - Store customer's card information using Stripe.
       - Allow refunds through the website.
       - More intuitive and customer friendly error messages from the api response, which is displayed in flash messages.